muhammad-bats/Well-Being-Voice-Assistant/README.md

 `CounselChat` stores questions related to mental health and well-being and answers to these questions which licensed professional therapists provided

+The `app.py` file uses further hyperparameters to control the chatbot's responses to make them more sophisticated and concise.

 The `fine_tuning_bats.py` file was used for the fine-tuning process

 hence ensuring professional-level responses from the model.